 Before doing any ads or SEO, you need to make sure your website is built to capture those leads.
 Want to know how?
 I'm going to give you the keys to creating a real estate website optimized for lead generation.

-And yet, the majority of real estate agents complain that their website isn’t generating nearly as many leads as they were expecting.
+And yet, the majority of real estate agents complain that their website just won’t generate leads at the rate they expected.

-It’s for that reason that we decided to write this article.
-We want to give you a concise guide that explains what exactly you should be doing to have your website generate leads, and which tools are available to make it happen.
+That’s the very reason why we wrote this article.
+We want to give you a concise guide that explains what exactly you should be doing to have your website generate leads and which tools you should use to make it happen.

 Why Isn’t My Website Generating Leads?

-First of all, let’s address the big question: “if I have such a wonderful website and professional looking site, why isn’t it generating leads?”
+First of all, let’s address the big question: “If I have such a wonderful and professional-looking site, why isn’t it generating new leads?”.

-That’s because having a beautiful real estate website with IDX property search functions is only one part of the equation.
-Having a website that generates leads is a multiple-step process.
+Having a beautiful real estate website with IDX property search functions is only one part of the equation.
+Constructing a website that generates online leads is a multi-step process.
 And this shouldn’t surprise you.

-Think about it, selling a home is also a multiple-stage process.
+Think about it: selling a home is also a multi-stage process.
 To sell a home, it’s not enough to just get a signed listing agreement.
 You also need to price the property to sell, take beautiful pictures, create a virtual tour, market the home to your sphere of influence, place a sign, etc.